Zac Efron: 2009–present: Dramatic roles and mainstream projects

-In 2017, Efron starred in Baywatch, an action comedy film version of the television series of the same name, released in May.
-Also in 2017, Efron had a supporting role in two biographical films released in December: The Disaster Artist, a comedy-drama directed by and starring James Franco, and as Phillip in the musical The Greatest Showman.
-Both films were nominated for the Golden Globe Award for Best Motion Picture – Musical or Comedy.
-In 2019, Efron played a drug-addled libertine in the Harmony Korine film The Beach Bum.
-He also starred as serial killer Ted Bundy in Extremely Wicked, Shockingly Evil and Vile.
-The film premiered at Sundance in early 2019 and was released by Netflix on May 3.

 In 2020, Efron voiced Fred Jones in Warner Bros.'
 Scooby-Doo animated film, Scoob!
 In 2021, he won a Daytime Emmy Award for Outstanding Daytime Program Host for the Netflix web documentary series Down to Earth with Zac Efron.

 In 2022, he starred in the survival thriller Gold, directed by Anthony Hayes and headlined the horror film Firestarter, a remake of the 1984 film based upon the novel of the same name by Stephen King, directed by Keith Thomas.
 Also that year, he starred in Peter Farrelly's Vietnam War–set comedy The Greatest Beer Run Ever, which received mixed reviews.

 In 2023, he starred as Kevin Von Erich in Sean Durkin's The Iron Claw, about the Von Erich family of wrestlers.
+That same year, Efron was awarded his own star on the Hollywood Walk of Fame.

+In 2024, Efron played Chris Cole, the role with Joey King and Nicole Kidman in the romantic comedy A Family Affair of Netflix.
+That same year, he also played a lead role in the comedy Ricky Stanicky.

+In 2025, Efron played himself in an episode of the comedy series The Studio.

+In 2026, Efron is set to play a lead role with Debby Ryan and Phoebe Dynevor in the thriller movie Famous.
+That same year, he is also expected to play a lead role with Will Ferrell and Regina Hall in the comedy film Judgment Day.